 At the beginning of the 21st century, Rome was in a period of rapid expansion.
 This growth led to some overzealous developers who eventually went bankrupt, leaving behind half-finished projects.
 Wealthy banks invested in one of these projects in the San Lorenzo district and converted it into affordable housing for low-income families.
 With both parents working, the children in these apartments ran around unsupervised among the newly completed buildings.
 The developers then reached out to Maria Montessori and asked her to find ways to occupy the students.
 This led to the opening of the Casa Dei Bambini in January of 1907.

 Maria Montessori lived through the second deadliest pandemic recorded, the Spanish Flu, which circulated the globe from 1918-1919.

 Before World War 2, Maria Montessori’s revolutionary teaching method had taken the world by storm and hundreds of Montessori schools opened.
 This all came to a halt at the start of the war.
 All the Montessori schools in Italy and Germany were closed and Maria was forced to leave her home in Barcelona and live in England.
 When a 3-month speaking tour in India turned into a 7-year house arrest, Maria had the opportunity to meet and work with important Indian leaders like Gandhi, Nehru and Tagore.

 Due to her contributions to education and child development, Maria Montessori was nominated for a Nobel Peace Prize three years in a row, 1949, 1950 and 1951.

-Continuing Maria Montessori’s legacy, Starwood Schools offers an authentic Montessori education for students in the Frisco area.
-Our Montessori certified guides are privileged to witness countless children achieve a sense of personal empowerment and a strong work ethic at our Montessori school.
-Contact us at (972) 885-8585 for further information about our approach to private education.
+Continuing Maria Montessori’s legacy, Starwood Academy of Frisco offers an authentic Montessori education for students in the Frisco area.
+Our Montessori credentialed guides are privileged to witness countless children achieve a sense of personal empowerment and a strong work ethic at our Montessori school.
+Contact us at (972) 885-8585 or submit an inquiry for further information about our approach to private education.